Hua-Zhou/ConstrainedLasso.jl/README.md

 ## Citation

+The original method paper on the constrained lasso is

+*G.M.
+James, C. Paulson and P. Rusmevichientong.
+(2013) Penalized and constrained regression. <http://www-bcf.usc.edu/~gareth/research/PAC.pdf>*

 If you use ConstrainedLasso package in your research, please cite the following paper on the algorithms:

 *B.R.
 Gaines, H. Zhou.
 (2016) Algorithms for Fitting the Constrained Lasso. <https://arxiv.org/abs/1611.01511>*

-Original method paper on the constrained lasso is

-*G.M.
-James, C. Paulson and P. Rusmevichientong.
-(2013) Penalized and constrained regression. <http://www-bcf.usc.edu/~gareth/research/PAC.pdf>*

 [docs-latest-img]: https://img.shields.io/badge/docs-latest-blue.svg